Irving Park, Chicago: Beginnings

-An agreement was reached with the Chicago and Northwestern Railroad allowing their trains to stop in Irving Park if the developers would build a station.
+An agreement was reached with the Chicago and North Western Railway allowing their trains to stop in Irving Park if the developers would build a station.
 This was done, and this station, still at the same location, continues to serve neighborhood residents today.
 The original name chosen for the new suburb was "Irvington" after the author Washington Irving, but it was discovered that another town in Illinois had already used the same name, so the name of Irving Park was adopted.

 The original developers all built substantial mansions along Irving Park Boulevard between 1870 and 1874.
 All have since been razed, with the exception of the Steven A. Race mansion, which was moved at the turn of the century and now stands at 3945 N. Tripp Avenue.
 Another early home, built for Erastus Brown, father of John and Adalbert, also remains at 3812 N. Pulaski Road although greatly altered.
 The Great Chicago Fire of 1871, which was watched from the cupolas of several area homes, brought a new influx of residents who built many unique, but slightly less pretentious homes.

 In 1872, the area's first church, the Dutch Reformed Church and Society of Irving Park was constructed on the southeast corner of Keeler Avenue and Belle Plaine Avenue.
 It remained the only house of worship for thirteen years.
 The building was completely remodeled in 1908, according to plans by noted architect Elmer C. Jensen.
 Jensen's spectacular personal residence in the Colonial Revival style built in 1905 still stands in the Old Irving Park neighborhood on North Lowell Avenue.
 By the turn of the century, congregations representing the Episcopalians, Methodists, Disciples of Christ, Catholics and Baptists had been established.